pierre-rouleau/about-erlang/README.rst

 .. _Get, compile and install a specific version of the plugin.:  https://asdf-vm.com/#/core-manage-versions
 .. _identify a current version: https://asdf-vm.com/#/core-manage-versions?id=set-current-version

-Seeting the Environment for asdf
+Setting the Environment for asdf
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For asdf-vm_ I wrote the ``use-asdf`` alias to the ``envfor-asdf`` script that